alimranahmed/LaraOCR/readme.md

 - [ ] Adding More options which are already available in OCR engines

 ### Contribution
-Anyone is always welcome to contribute on the project.
-If you want to work with, just create and issue(even if you want to fix the issue).
-After fixing any issue or adding any new feature just send a pull request, I will be happy to add your code for the betterment of this project.
-Thanks.
+**Anyone is always welcome to contribute on the project.
+If you want to work with:**
+1. Just create and issue(even if you want to fix the issue).
+2. After fixing any issue or adding any new feature just send a pull request
+3. I will be happy to add your code for the betterment of this project.
+Thanks..

 ## License
 This package is licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)